meltano/handbook/src/_support/index.md

 ## HubSpot Live Chat

 The [Meltano.com website](https://www.meltano.com) is set up with live chat powered by HubSpot.
 Live chats are piped into `#support` on Slack and can be replied to within a thread.
-These are currently routed to `@Amanda Folson`.
+These are currently routed to `@Douwe Maan`.
 We try to respond to these within 1 business day.

 ## GitHub Issues/PRs